 We were retained to design a new courtyard entry, enclose an existing carport to make a new one car garage, add interior lighting, new flooring, trim and renovate the children's and master bathroom, relocate existing laundry room, create built in cabinetry for a new bar area, living room and master bedroom and create a new at home office in an existing three bedroom, two bath 1952 house in Ft.
 Lauderdale.

-We are in the design phase for the addition of an 2,100 s.f. guest house.
-The two story structure will include a one car garage, master bedroom and bath, guest bedroom and bath, living room, kitchen, laundry room, cabana bath and elevator.
-The pictures are a 3D computer generated rendering to show our client the finished look of the addition.
+The goal of the design of this new 2,100 s.f. two story guest house was to tie it into the existing eight year old house without making it look like an addition.
+The two story structure includes a one car garage, master bedroom and bath, guest bedroom and bath, living room, kitchen, laundry closet, cabana bath and elevator.
+The pictures of the 3D computer generated rendering were used to show our client the proposed views of the addition during the design phase.

 The scope of this project was to redesign the elevator lobby and interior foyer of a private highrise condominium and remove existing walls and enhance the living room and dining room areas.
 The condominium was finished with the original interior partitions.
 Our design included removing some of the interior walls to allow full views from the Atlantic ocean to the east and the intracoastal waterway to the west.
 The owner wanted to use wood finishes to create a warm design to the space.